Fire-Break-158/maxsessions.com/README.md

 ##### Minimum #####

 The bare minimum to get started would be
+- have docker installed on the base machine and ensure the current user is in the 'docker' group.
+If you just now added the user to the group, logout, and log back in for it to take effect, then continue with the rest below
 - create an ENV file
 	- This is to differentiate between production and development.
-	- Development typically would be whatever path to your test directory like 'export BASEDIR=/path/to/docker/files/external/to/containers'
+	- The ENV file for development typically would be whatever path to your test directory and just have 1 line that looks like "export BASEDIR=/path/to/docker/files/external/to/containers"
-	- Production should be 'BASEDIR=/app/dockerfiles' unless you change the setup for some reason, you can see that this is also mapped in the CMD as is explained later.
+	- I recommend the base directory for production to be 'BASEDIR=/app/dockerfiles' unless you change the setup for some reason, you can see that this is also mapped in the CMD as is explained later.